Mark & Emily Turner Memorial Library

 My Library Account

 United States Government Documents:

-United States government documents are shelved on the ground floor of the library.
-The federal government publishes some of its documents in microfiche.
-These items are stored along with other microforms in the cabinets located next to the Documents on the ground floor.
-A reader printer is available for reading and printing these items.
-CDs can be used on any computer.
-For assistance in using these, Contact a staff member.
+Most United States documents are located on the main floor of the library adjacent to the reference area.
+Some federal documents are published in microfiche format.
+These items are stored along with other microforms in the metal cabinets on the ground floor.
+A reader/printer is available for reading and printing these items at nominal cost.
+For assistance in its use, contact a staff member.
 A collection of USGS maps of Maine is available in the Special Collections room.

 If additional help is needed, please contact our Government Documents Librarian at (207) 768-9602.

 The UMPI library is a depository library for Maine State government publications.
 UMPI holdings of state documents are added to the URSUS database.
 Maine documents are located on the main floor of the library.